Frequently Asked Questions

 To be live, a bid needs to beat the first live bid, beating the top outbid is not enough.
 That is the reason why the two values are different.

-To set the rating, ask yourself the following questions regarding the target site:
+To set the appropriate rating, ask yourself the following questions regarding the target site:

 - Does the website contain content suitable for all ages?
 If yes, then select "All Ages", if no, continue to next option.